2026 Guide for First-Time Homebuyers in Canada

 2. Explore Government Programs and Incentives

-• Home Buyers’ Plan (HBP): Withdraw up to $35,000 from your RRSP to buy or build a qualifying home.
+• Home Buyers’ Plan (HBP): Withdraw up to $60,000 tax-free from your RRSP ($120,000 for couples) for a down payment, repayable over 15 years.

 3. Get Pre-Approved for a Mortgage